F-Fleron-G/Pokemon_Deck_Builder/README.md

 ### Backend
 - **main.py**:
   - Initializes the FastAPI app, configures CORS and custom OpenAPI docs, sets up the database (using `database.py`), and includes routers for authentication (`auth.py`), deck management (`deck_routes.py`), and TCG data (`tcg_routes.py`).

 - **auth.py**:
-  - Contains endpoints for signup and login, functions to hash and verify passwords, and JWT token creation and decoding.
+  - Endpoints for signup/login, handling password hashing (bcrypt), JWT creation, etc.

 - **database.py**:
-  - Configures the PostgreSQL connection, creates the SQLAlchemy engine and session, and runs table creation.
+  - Sets up PostgreSQL connection, SQLAlchemy engine, and session.
+Defines `create_tables()` to initialize DB tables.

 - **models.py**:
-  - Defines the data models (User, Pokemon, Deck, DeckPokemon, Trainer, Energy, DeckTrainer, DeckEnergy) used throughout the application.
+  - Contains SQLAlchemy ORM models (User, Pokemon, Deck, DeckPokemon, Trainer, Energy, association tables).

 - **schemas.py**:
-  - Contains Pydantic models for data validation (for user registration, login, and deck updates).
+  - Pydantic models for data validation and auto-generated docs.

 - **utils.py**:
-  - Provides utility functions for fetching Pokémon data from the PokéAPI and TCG card data from the Pokémon TCG API.
+  - Helper modules for fetching data from PokéAPI / TCG API, mapping type strengths and weaknesses, etc.

 - **type_matchups.py**:
   - Contains a type chart with strengths and weaknesses for Pokémon types and a helper function to calculate these.

 - **synergy.py**:
-  - Calculates the deck score based on the number of Pokémon, Trainer, and Energy cards in a fun, points-based system.
+  - Computes deck synergy score.

 - **deck_routes.py**:
-  - Handles deck management endpoints, including getting the user deck, saving/updating the deck, and removing cards.
+  - Manages deck-building routes (CRUD operations, synergy scoring, recommendations).

 - **recommendations.py**:
-  - Generates actionable deck recommendations based on the current deck composition and weaknesses.
+  - Generates actionable suggestions to improve decks based on synergy and type weaknesses.

 - **tcg_routes.py**:
-  - Manages endpoints for fetching and manipulating Trainer and Energy cards using the TCG API.
+  - Fetches Trainer/Energy data from the Pokémon TCG API, optionally caches them in local tables.

+- **test_main.py**
+  - Simple Pytest-based tests for the main FastAPI endpoints.

 ### Frontend
 - **React Application** (located in `frontend/src/`):
   - **Pages**:
     - **HomePage.js**: The deck builder page where users can scroll through cards, see detailed Pokémon information (including weaknesses), and add cards to their deck.
     - **DeckPage.js**: Displays the user’s final deck in a two-column layout.
       - **Left Column**: Shows current Pokémon, Trainer, and Energy cards with counters (e.g., "11/20 Pokémon") and delete buttons.
 Cards that need replacement are visually marked.
       - **Right Column**: Contains a vertical slider with recommended cards to add and a deck strength score (shown as a percentage or visual meter).
     - **LandingPage.js**, **LoginPage.js**, **SignUpPage.js**: Handle user navigation, authentication, and onboarding.
   - **Components**:
     - **Header.js** and **Footer.js**: Provide consistent navigation and include buttons like "Back to Top" and "Back to Building Deck".
   - **Assets**:
     - Images and CSS files for styling the pages and components.